HaxeFoundation/nekovm.org/www/pages/lua.md

 Since [Lua](http://www.lua.org) is probably the most similar to Neko in terms of goals, architecture, and performances.
 It is interesting to compare the choices that the two VMs are doing.

-This comparison is established on the base of informations available in the paper *The Implementation of Lua 5.0*, which explains the global design of the virtual machine.
+This comparison is established on the base of information available in the paper *The Implementation of Lua 5.0*, which explains the global design of the virtual machine.

 This document can also be a good start for someone interested in the implementation of the Neko Virtual Machine.

 ## Values

-The representation of values in a dynamicly typed language is very important, since it can lead to big differences in terms of performances.
+The representation of values in a dynamically typed language is very important since it can lead to big differences in terms of performances.
 Such representation has several constraints :

 - fast accesses
 - must represent several kind of values (bool, integer, objects...)